IS German robbers in Dschihad

 Produced by WEHR51, in cooperation with Freihandelszone - ensemblenetzwerk köln

-We thank our host sankt gertrud: church + culture in Cologne and Zionschurch in Berlin
+We thank our hosts sankt gertrud: church + culture in Cologne and Zionschurch in Berlin

 supported by: Kunststiftung NRW, Kulturamt der Stadt Köln, Ministerium für Kultur und Wissenschaft des Landes Nordrhein-Westfalen, NRW Landesbüro Freie Darstellende Künste, RheinEnergieStiftung KULTUR